AmjustGettingStarted/front-end/react/1 basic.md

 - **🌪️ Virtual DOM**

-  - React uses a lightweight, virtual representation of the DOM to optimize rendering and improve performance.
+  - React uses a lightweight, virtual representation of the DOM to *optimize rendering and improve performance*.

 - **➡️ Unidirectional Data Flow**